joelhalen/droptracker-core/README.md

 The project is organized into several directories:

-- `cache/`: Contains the logic for redis caching to reduce database load and tracking metrics.
+- `cache/`: Contains the logic for redis caching to reduce database load and for tracking metrics.
 - `cogs/`: Contains the logic for the Discord bot's commands and events.
 - `models/`: Contains the logic for the database models.
 - `utils/`: Contains the logic for the project's utilities.